 If the core fight abilities are a blank canvas, the fighter subclasses, or archetypes, paint very different pictures.
 There are ten subclasses and the level of variety between them means that you could have an entire party of fighters and now two characters would be alike.

-The so-called ‘boring’ option, this subclass actually makes you an incredibly powerful and effective warrior with a fantastic damage output when taking into critical hit likelihood.
+The so-called ‘boring’ option, the Champion subclass actually makes you an incredibly powerful and effective warrior with a fantastic damage output when taking into critical hit likelihood.
 It gets flak for not being interesting enough but you can play an incredibly interesting character without the mechanics being the source of that excitement.

 At the 3rd level, you score a critical hit on an attack roll of 19 or 20.
 You are now twice as likely to deal double damage when you attack.
 This ability gets better and better as you level up and get more attacks.